overbrowsing/overbrowsing.github.io/README.md

 ## Introduction

-[Overbrowsing](https://en.wikipedia.org/wiki/Browsing_(herbivory)#:~:text=Overbrowsing%20occurs%20when%20overpopulated%20or%20densely-concentrated%20herbivores%20exert%20extreme%20pressure%20on%20plants,%20reducing%20the%20carrying%20capacity%20and%20altering%20the%20ecological%20functions%20of%20their%20habitat.): dedicated to fostering a deeper understanding of sustainable web design and development practices and their implications for our environment and society.
+Overbrowsing is an applied research think tank dedicated to advancing our understanding of sustainable web design and development practises.

+Overbrowsing occurs when herbivores graze excessively, exerting pressure on the environment, and this word, which has a common origin with internet browsing, corresponds with the initiative's core mission.

-The term overbrowsing encapsulates our mission: a vigilant acknowledgment of the excesses and and superfluous elements often overlooked within the digital landscape.Our purpose is to raise consciousness, disseminate knowledge concerning the imperative need to curtail this surplus, and kindle palpable, tangible change.
+We are committed to shaping an innovative and mindful digital future, our approach is a blend of inquiry and action.
+The goal is to raise awareness, share crucial insights on the urgent need to reduce excess, and ignite tangible change.

-Overbrowsing advocates for conscious strategies, resource optimisation, and ethical considerations.
-We expound why a sustainable web is pivotal for our planet, while simultaneously enhancing user experiences and ensuring equitable access, fostering a harmonious coexistence between technology and our planet.
+The project advocates for conscious strategies, resource optimisation, and ethical considerations.
+Fostering a harmonious coexistence between technology and the planet.

 ## Table of Contents
 - [Installation](#installation)